elunna/nerfhack-changelog/README.md

 ### healthstone
 * Ported from SLASH'EM with updates
 * A blessed healthstone now increases your regeneration rate by 10%.
-* An uncursed healthston increases regeneration by 5%.
+* An uncursed healthstone increases regeneration by 5%.
 * A cursed healthstone decreases regeneration by 10%.
 * Healthstones usually generate cursed, making them stand out a bit more among gray stones and a little easier to identify.
 * Monsters carrying noncursed healthstones also gain regeneration.